How much should a small business be sold for?

 A business will likely sell for two to four times seller’s discretionary earnings (SDE)range –the majority selling within the 2 to 3 range.
 In essence, if the annual cash flow is $200,000, the selling price will likely be between $400,000 and $600,000.

-What does a business usually sell for?
+How much does a business typically sell for?

 How do you value a small business in debt?

 Other parts add debts to your business.
 Liabilities are debts your company owes to creditors.
 To find the value of your business, subtract liabilities from the assets.
 For example, if you have $100,000 in assets and $30,000 in liabilities, the value of your business is $70,000 ($100,000 – $30,000 = $70,000).

 How many times net income is a business worth?

 Bizbuysell says, nationally the average business sells for around 0.6 times its annual revenue.
 But many other factors come into play.
 For example, a buyer might pay three or four times earnings if a business has market leadership and strong management.